molview/molview_blog/_posts/2015-03-09-a-ribbon-for-molview.md

 [galleries](https://msdn.microsoft.com/en-us/library/windows/desktop/dd940501%28v=vs.85%29.aspx).
 Ribbons would fit perfectly in the add-on oriented architecture of MolView 3 since they are very scalable.
 All you have to do to get an empty panel for tools is adding a new tab!
-I guess it will also be useful on touch devices since it does not disappear each time you click an item like a classic menu would.
+I guess it will also be useful on tXouch devices since it does not disappear each time you click an item like a classic menu would.

-To get an idea of what a ribbon would look like, I created a very simple drawing (shown below) The drawing contains three main tool buttons (forward, backward and search, more about those later) and three possible tabs.
+To get an idea of what a ribbon would look like, I created a very simple drawing (shown below) The drawing contains three main tool buttons and three tabs.
 Since the ribbon offers a lot of space the toolbars around the sketcher would no longer be required leaving more space for the actual editor!

 ![MolView 3 Ribbon]({{ site.url }}/img/2015-03-09-ribbon.png)